Grade 8 → Geometry → Constructions ↓

 - Draw a line segment

-of length 6 cm. - Choose a point
+ABof length 6 cm. - Choose a point

-and draw an angle of your choice. - Draw a line segment
+Dsuch thatAD = 4 cmand draw an angle of your choice. - Draw a line segment

-. - Using a compass, draw an arc from
+AD. - Using a compass, draw an arc from

-with a radius equal toAD
+Bwith a radius equal toAD. - From

 Construction of trapezium